dvirvar/BasicShooter/README.md

 ## Customization

-Express your creativity and style by customizing your donut's colors and your player's loadouts.
+Express your creativity and style by customizing your donut's colors, your loadouts and weapons.
 Stand out on the battlefield with a unique look while wielding your favorite weapons.

 ## Weapon's Stats